Marvin Jones Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- Against the Patriots, Jones put up 69 receiving yards in his one career matchup, 24.5 more than his over/under for Sunday's game.
+- Against the Patriots, Jones totaled 69 receiving yards in his single career matchup, 24.5 more than his over/under for Sunday's game.

-- Jones caught a touchdown pass in that game against the Patriots.

 - Note: Jones' stats vs. Patriots date back to 2016.